wp-plugins/events-manager-extended/readme.txt

 Events Manager Extended is based on the older Events Manager plugin, improving and extending it.

 Events Manager Extended is a full-featured event management solution for Wordpress.
 Events Manager Extended supports recurring events, venues data, RSVP and maps.
 With Events Manager Extended you can plan and publish your tour, or let people reserve spaces for your weekly meetings.
-You can then add events list, calendars and description to your blog using a sidebar widget or shortcodes; if you’re a web designer you can simply employ the template tags provided by Events Manager Extended.
+You can then add events list, calendars and description to your blog using a sidebar widget or shortcodes; if you are a web designer you can simply employ the template tags provided by Events Manager Extended.

 Events Manager Extended integrates with Google Maps; thanks the geocoding, Events Manager Extended can find the location of your events, and accordingly display a map.
 To enable Google Maps integration, you used to need a Google maps API key, but since the update to Google Maps API v3, this is no longer needed.